tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/r-ondemand.md

 - `Reservation for class, training, workshop` : `GET THIS FROM DELILAH`
 - `Load Supporting Modules`: `curl/7.47.1 gcc/7.3.0 hdf5/1.10.4 boost/1.63.0-python3 libpng/1.6.37 java/1.8.0_60 libxml2/2.9.10 libiconv/1.16 fftw/3.3.2 gsl/2.6`

-Click `Lauch` and wait until your session is ready.
+Click `Launch` and wait until your session is ready.
 Click `Connect To RStudio Server`, and you will notice a new window will pop up with RStudio.

+??? question "Have you logged into the cluster?"
+    - Yes (put up a green check mark in zoom)
+    - No (raise hand in zoom)

+---

 ## Introduction To RStudio